tim-savage/SavageDeathBan/README.md

-### Description:
+### Description
 This plugin temp bans a player on death for a configurable period of time.

-### Features:
+### Features
 *  Ban a player and optionally ban their IP address for a configurable amount of time
 *  Integrates with the Bukkit ban system, defers to built in commands to view ban list or unban player/ip
 *  Per world enabled in configuration
 *  Customizable messages and language localization
 *  Optional sound effects

-### Commands:
+### Commands
 | Command                            | Description                                          |
 |------------------------------------|------------------------------------------------------|
 | /deathban&nbsp;reload              | Reloads configuration file and messages              |